HisParadox/HisParadox/README.md

 Currently deepening C and C++, plus PCB design and hardware bring up Open to collaborating on projects with clear goals, tight feedback loops, and shipping mindset

-What I’m learning
+What I’m learning:
-Modern C++ patterns, unit testing, and CI for embedded STM32 and Raspberry Pi, basic RTOS, serial comms, sensor fusion
+Modern C++ patterns, unit testing, and CI for embedded systems and Raspberry Pi, basic RTOS, serial comms, sensor fusion

-Ask me about
+Ask me about:
 The C and C++ study path I built for beginners who like hands on learning

 Fun Fact
 Ran a half marathon for fun, yes on purpose
-Coffee powered, oscilloscope curious
+I am Coffee powered, and oscilloscope curious

 ## 🌐 Socials: